Chidatma/Odoo-Hackthon/README.md

 # Final Note

-FleetOps is not just a tracking tool — it is a **decision intelligence system** for modern fleet operations.
+FleetFlow is not just a tracking tool — it is a **decision intelligence system** for modern fleet operations.

 Built for scalability.
 Designed for compliance.